UConn vs. Arkansas Predictions & Picks - NCAA Tournament Sweet 16

 UConn vs. Arkansas Predictions & Picks: Spread, Total - NCAA Tournament Sweet 16

-Thursday's contest features the UConn Huskies (27-8) and the Arkansas Razorbacks (22-13) squaring off at T-Mobile Arena (on March 23) at 7:15 PM.
-This matchup, according to our computer prediction, will result in a 73-69 victory for UConn.
+Thursday's game between the UConn Huskies (27-8) and the Arkansas Razorbacks (22-13) at T-Mobile Arena has a projected final score of 73-69 based on our computer prediction, with UConn coming out on top.
+Tipoff is at 7:15 PM on March 23.

-According to our computer prediction, UConn is projected to cover the spread (3.5) versus Arkansas.
-The two teams are projected to exceed the 139.5 over/under.
+According to our computer prediction, UConn should cover the point spread, which currently sits at 3.5.
+The two teams are projected to eclipse the 139.5 over/under.

 UConn vs. Arkansas Game Info & Odds